|Years||1991 World Championships (Lt 2x 5th)

 After a certain amount of mixing and matching combinations early in the season, she was teamed up with Trisha Corless, who lived in Staines near London but was one of the scullers who had been commuting up to Nottingham to train at weekends.
 For some reason that no one over identified, it just didn’t work, though not for want of trying.
 “It was definitely a double of two single scullers,” Tonia remembers.
 “It didn’t gel and so it was always hard work.
 It was very frustrating.”
 They didn’t even make the B final at Lucerne Regatta and although they won openweight doubles as well as openweight quads a week later at the National Championships, Tonia decided to call it a day at that point.
 “After we’d failed miserably at Lucerne, I said, ‘Look, I’m not contributing boat speed, my heart’s not in it, if other crews can go faster, let them try and qualify for the Olympics at the World Championships this year,’ and I took myself off for a break.”

-“The double I really wanted to give a go was with Jane,” Tonia reflects, “Because we’d rowed together for several years, she was my weight make because she was very light, and we clicked personally.
-I think it would have been a fun boat together, so that for me was a regret in not pushing a bit harder for putting a bit harder to go to Jane and say, ‘Let’s just try this.’
+“The double I really wanted to give a go was with Jane,” Tonia reflects, “Because we’d rowed together for several years, she was my ‘weight-make’ because she was very light, and we clicked personally.
+I think it would have been a fun boat together, so that for me was a regret in not pushing a bit harder to go to Jane and say, ‘Let’s just try this.’
 But by then she was doing a pair with Wilma.”

 She was President of North Shore RC for six years before “being put out to pasture” as Commodore.
 “I did that for about 10 years and now I’m just an agitator,” she laughs.